Zantac Recall: Potential Zantac Cancer Risk from NDMA

 Have you taken Zantac and been diagnosed with cancer?

-If you have taken Zantac and been diagnosed with cancer, Zantac may be responsible — and you may be entitled to financial compensation.
+If you have taken brand-name Zantac and been diagnosed with one of the cancers below, Zantac may be responsible — and you may be entitled to financial compensation.
 Contact a Zantac lawsuit lawyer at Riddle & Brantley for a FREE consultation at 1-800-525-7111.

 There is no obligation and there are no upfront costs or attorney fees unless we win your case.